darth-veitcher/nswrap/README.md

 NSWrap supports variadic
 functions.
 Because of the limitations of `cgo`, there is a numerical limit to the number of parameters in a variadic function call, which defaults to 16 but can be set with the `vaargs` configuration directive.
+NSWrap will automatically include a `nil` sentinel before calling any Objective-C methods with variadic parameter lists.
+The direct types `va_list` and `va_list_tag` are not currently supported.

 ## Pointers to Pointers

 When NSWrap encounters a pointer to a pointer to an Objective-C object, it treats it as an array of objects and translates it into a pointer to a Go slice.
-If you are passing empty slices into these functions, be sure to pre-allocate them to a sufficient size and capacity (see below for an example).
+If you are passing empty slices into these functions, be sure to pre-allocate them to a sufficient capacity.
+Ssee below for an example.
 These Go slices can be used for input and output of methods and functions.

-Pointers to pointers are sometimes passed to Objective-C methods or functions as a way of receiving output from those functions.
-In those cases, after the CGo call, the method parameter is treated as a nil-terminated array of object pointers.
-The object pointers are copied into the input Go slice, which is then  truncated to the appropriate length.
+Pointers to pointers are sometimes passed to Objective-C methods or functions as a way of receiving output from those functions, especially because Objective-C does not allow for multiple return values.
+In those cases, after the CGo call, the method parameter will be treated as a nil-terminated array of object pointers that may have been modified by the Objective-C function or method.
+NSWrap will copy the object pointers back into the input Go slice, up to its capacity (which will never be changed).
+The input Go slice is then truncated to the appropriate length.

 An example in Core Foundation is the `getObjects:andKeys:count` method for `NSDictionary`: